-It can be difficult to figure out what to wear in Iceland and figuring out the perfect Iceland packing list can be an especially daunting task.
+It can be difficult to figure out what to wear in Iceland and piecing the perfect Iceland packing list can be an especially daunting task.
 Iceland has extreme weather conditions and even though it might be bright and sunny one minute, the next minute could bring an apocalyptic snowstorm with winds strong enough to transport you to Oz.
-It is very common to experience every season within the span of a few hours so what you would need to pack for your Icelandic adventure probably won’t vary much month to month.
+It is very common to experience every season within the span of a few hours so what you would need to pack for your Icelandic adventure probably won’t vary much month-to-month.

-Iceland actually has a fairly temperate climate due to the Gulf Stream current and there is only about a ten-degree Celsius difference between the coldest month of the year (January at an average high of 3°C) and the warmest (July at an average high of 13°C).
+Iceland actually has a fairly temperate climate due to the Gulf Stream current and there is only about a ten-degree Celsius difference between the coldest month of the year (January at an average high of 3°C (37ºF)) and the warmest (July at an average high of 13°C (55ºF)).
 Long story short, it gets chilly in Iceland and you need to pack accordingly.
 Luckily, I’m here to help.

 These are the essentials that you’re going to need whatever the season.
 Probably the best rule of thumb to stick by for any Iceland packing list is that practicality trumps fashion.
 It’s better to be prepared for the extreme weather that this island nation can throw at you than to look super cute in incredibly impractical clothing.
 This is what I brought on our one week trip through Southern Iceland, but it could just as easily last you for a longer time period.